 11. Ankle Fractures

-Ankle fractures are common electric scooter accidents which result in pain, swelling, and an inability to walk without assistance.
+Ankle fractures are common electric scooter accidents that result in pain, swelling, and an inability to walk without assistance.
 These types of injuries can be very bad for the rider as they will seriously limit their ability to work or carry out any tasks that require mobility.

 To avoid ankle fracture injuries while riding your electric scooter – make sure to wear a properly fitting shoe that won’t slip off while you’re riding.